-The Australian cattle dog (ACD) is an extremely focused and driven dog breed that forms a close bond with its owner.
-The ACD was bred to herd cattle, so the breed lives to work.
-Like most intelligent dog breed, the ACD is happiest with a job to do.
-Without it, and the ACD will find ways to keep busy that you might not like (often destructive behavior or wandering away to explore).
+The Australian Cattle Dog is an extremely focused and driven dog breed that forms a close bond with its owner.
+This dog was bred to herd cattle and is happiest with a job to do.
+Without stimulation, it might find ways to keep busy that you might not like (destructive behavior or wandering away to explore).

 05 of 10

-The German shepherd dog (GSD) might be too smart for its own good.
-This loyal, protective breed has so much energy and intelligence that it sometimes acts high-strung or anxious.
-The GSD thrives when given an important job to do.
-It may be something as simple as "supervising and protecting" the children that gives a sense of purpose to this breed.
-However, the GSD needs plenty of mental stimulation and exercise in order to thrive.
+The German Shepherd Dog is a loyal, protective breed that has so much energy and intelligence that it sometimes comes across as high-strung or anxious.
+German shepherds thrive when given an important job to do.
+Something as simple as "supervising and protecting" the children gives the GSD a sense of purpose.
+This breed needs plenty of mental stimulation and exercise in order to thrive.

-Many GSDs find their calling by working with police or military operations.
+German Shepherd Dogs are often found working with police or military operations.
 They can learn most actions in just a few steps.
-Once trained, GSDs will do what you ask and then look for the next task to perform.
+Once trained, German shepherds will do what you ask and then look for the next task to perform.

 06 of 10

-The Shetland sheepdog is smarter than you might think at first glance.
-At times, the breed is misjudged as aloof.
-The Sheltie is sometimes quiet and graceful; other times it is energetic and playful.
-Independent and wise, the breed is always watching its environment and waiting for a signal from you.
-This breed is very good at reading people and often tunes into their personalities.
+The Shetland Sheepdog is smarter than one might initially think.
+In fact, the breed is sometimes misjudged as aloof.
+The Sheltie can be quiet and graceful as well as energetic and playful.
+Independent and wise, this sheepdog is always watching its environment, eager to learn, or waiting for a signal from you.

 07 of 10